AI4Bharat/Pralekha/README.md

 </div>

 # Overview
-**PRALEKHA** is a large-scale document-level benchmark for Cross-Lingual Document Alignment (CLDA) evaluation, comprising over 3 million aligned document pairs across 11 Indic languages and English, with 1.5 million being English-centric.
-We propose a comprehensive evaluation framework introducing **Document Alignment Coefficient (DAC)**, a novel metric designed for fine-grained document alignment.
+**PRALEKHA** is a large-scale document-level benchmark for Cross-Lingual Document Alignment (CLDA) evaluation, comprising over 3 million aligned document pairs across 11 Indic languages and English, with 1.5 million being English-Indic pairs.
+We propose a comprehensive evaluation framework that introduces **Document Alignment Coefficient (DAC)**, a novel metric specifically designed for fine-grained document alignment.
 Unlike existing approaches that use pooled document-level embeddings, DAC aligns smaller chunks within documents and computes similarity based on the ratio of aligned chunks.
-This method improves over baseline pooling approaches, especially in noisy scenarios, with 15–20% precision and 5–10% F1 score gains.
+This method outperforms baseline pooling approaches, particularly in noisy scenarios, yielding 15–20% precision and 5–10% F1 score improvements.

 # Usage